- Surficial uranium - vanadium mineralization discovered by Blue Sky

-- Mineralization related NE-SW structures affecting Late Cretaceous to Tertiary sedimentary sequences indicating probable remobilization
+- Mineralization related NE-SW structures affecting Late Cretaceous to Tertiary sedimentary sequences indicating probable remobilization from depth

 - Exploration work includes 312 metres of RC drilling, 1,672 stations of radon gas soil & ground radiometric surveys, hand-auger and sampling pits.

 The Santa Barbara Property covers an area of over 30,000 hectares.
 The property represents the northernmost uranium-mineralized area identified along a NW-SE trend of airborne radiometric anomalies that continues through the Anit and Ivana properties to the south, in central Rio Negro Province.
 The property has year-round access through a well-maintained gravel road network, and is in a semi-arid topographical depression area with low rainfall and very low population density.